tiroh/ports-doc/core-principles.rst

 #. **Components should only depend on datatypes, not functions.**
    Otherwise, the componentization would not be in normal form.
 Please read :doc:`background` for more details on this.
+#. **Components must never contain threading-related directives.** It is important to
+   realize that **(a)** threading is a *concern*, which means that it must be separated from other concerns, and that **(b)** threading is a *cross-cutting concern*, which means that it must be handled on the level of an application's infrastructure.
+You cannot just "throw it in", because each component that interferes with threading automatically interferes with all other components, thus creating very complicated and basically unmanageable couplings.
+The bottom line is that asynchronicity and parallelism is so extremely dangerous for correctness that it must always be handled by a framework, never by an application itself (which is only responsible for business logic).
+   Ports provides extensive support for asynchronicity and parallelism under the hood (please read :doc:`asynchronicity` for more information).